Connecting to IBM DB2

 - Connection Type: Enter jdbc:db2:

-- Indicates that the connection is to a DB2® for z/OS®, DB2 for Linux, UNIX, and Windows.
+- Indicates that the connection is to a DB2® for z/OS®, DB2 for Linux, and UNIX.

 jdbc:db2: can also be used for a connection to an IBM® Informix® database, for application portability.

 - Host: Enter the domain name or IP address of the data source.

 - Port: Enter the TCP/IP server port number that is assigned to the data source.
 This is an integer between 0 and 65535.
 The default is 446.